Estimates for short character sums evaluated at homogeneous polynomials: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank her advisor Lillian B. Pierce for providing ongoing support and encouragement for the entirety of this project and beyond.
 The author is partially supported by NSF DMS-2200470 and the Katherine Goodman Stern Fellowship from The Graduate School at Duke University.
 The number theory group at Duke is supported by the RTG DMS-2231514.
 The author thanks Lillian B. Pierce and the Hausdorff Center for Mathematics for a productive research visit in July 2024.
 The author is grateful to Sarah Peluse for many discussions on multiplicative energy and to Chongyao Chen and Rohit Kumar for helpful conversations.
+Finally, the author thanks the anonymous referees for numerous insightful comments and suggestions.